erc20-amis/erc20-amis/roadmap.md

       The idea
     </h3>
     <p class="steps-description">
-      Founder noticed investment in QC development, ECDSA being deprecated by the NSA and given the vulnerability in all existing blockchain ledgers conceived the idea of a post-quantum ledger.
+      Founder noticed investment in AMIS development, given the market analysis study in all existing blockchain ledgers conceived the idea of an Asset Management Instrument Solution.
       <br><br>
-      Creation of post-quantum secure hash-based digital signature library
+      Creation of Asset Management Infrastructure Instrument
     </p>
     <p class="steps-date">
       August 2016